 Sedum adolphii is characterized by fleshy evergreen leaves with a slight yellow-gold or pinkish tint.

-The plant flowers with star-shaped white and yellow flowers during late winter bloom time season.
+The plant flowers with star-shaped white and yellow flowers during the late winter to spring.

 Light and Temperature

-A light loving plant, golden sedum enjoys full sun or partial shade.
-It should ideally get at least six hours of sun exposure a day.
+A light-loving plant, golden sedum enjoys full sun or partial shade.
+It should ideally get bright sunlight with at least six hours hours of direct sunlight.

 The leaves also take on a slightly reddish-orange or gold tint when exposed to strong light.

-The plant is tolerant to heat but not cold hardy so if you live in a place where temperatures drop lower than 20 degrees Fahrenheit, it is best to pot the plant indoors.
+The plant is tolerant to heat but not cold hardy, so if you live where temperatures drop below 20° degrees Fahrenheit, it is best to pot the plant indoors.

 Watering and Feeding

 Sedum adolphii has the same watering needs as most succulents.
 It is sensitive to overwatering and needs ‘watering with care.’

 Test the soil’s dryness before watering to ensure you do not end up overwatering.